Nefertiti Bust: Requests for repatriation to Egypt

 Since the official unveiling of the bust in Berlin in 1924, Egyptian authorities have demanded its return to Egypt.
 In 1925, Egypt threatened to ban German excavations in Egypt unless the bust was returned.
 In 1929, Egypt offered to exchange other artifacts for the bust, but Germany declined.

-Although Germany had previously strongly opposed repatriation, in 1933 Hermann Göring considered returning the bust to King Farouk Fouad of Egypt as a political gesture.
+Although Germany had previously strongly opposed repatriation, in 1933 Hermann Göring considered returning the bust to King Fuad I of Egypt as a political gesture.
 Hitler opposed the idea and told the Egyptian government that he would build a new Egyptian museum for Nefertiti.
 "In the middle, this wonder, Nefertiti, will be enthroned," Hitler said.
 "I will never relinquish the head of the Queen."
 While the bust was under American control, Egypt requested the United States to hand it over; the US refused and advised Egypt to take up the matter with the new German authorities.
 In the 1950s, Egypt again tried to initiate negotiations, but there was no response from Germany.
 In 1989, Egyptian President Hosni Mubarak viewed the bust and announced that Nefertiti was "the best ambassador for Egypt" in Berlin.

 Egyptian archaeologist, Egyptologist, and former Minister of State for Antiquities Affairs, Zahi Hawass believed that the bust belongs to Egypt and that it was taken out of Egypt illegally and should therefore be returned.
 He maintained the stance that Egyptian authorities were misled over the acquisition of the bust in 1913 and demanded that Germany prove that it was exported legally.
 According to Kurt G. Siehr, another argument in support of repatriation is that "Archeological finds have their 'home' in the country of origin and should be preserved in that country."
 The repatriation issue sprang up again in 2003 over the Body of Nefertiti sculpture.
 In 2005, Hawass requested that UNESCO intervene to return the bust.